 These adjoining parks in the low rolling hills above Hayward were created from two 19th-century ranches.
-A small ridge keeps the most-used areas well isolated from the Hayward subarbs, so even though the Bay Area is just yards away, the parks feel remarkably quiet and natural.
+A small ridge keeps the most-used areas well isolated from the Hayward suburbs, so even though the Bay Area is just yards away, the parks feel remarkably quiet and natural.

 Dry Creek is more natural, with open, grass-covered hills that provide great views of the Bay Area.
 The park has a historic cottage and garden, but its trails are the main draw; the ones that run along the bottom of the valley are especially popular.

-The Tolman Peak Trail shows off a concise cross-section of Dry Creek’s best scenery, with lots of rolling grassy hills, some attractive woodland, and a steep climb to some nice views of the Bay Area.
+A concise cross-section of Dry Creek’s best scenery, with lots of rolling grassy hills, some attractive woodland, and a steep climb to some nice views of the Bay Area.

-© 2018 David Baselt
+© 2018, 2022 David Baselt